-The Rear No-Knuckling Training Sock stimulates a dog on the skin between the center two toes which evokes a withdrawal reflex which in turn causes the pet to pick the up higher.
+The Rear No-Knuckling Training Sock stimulates a dog on the skin between the center two toes which evoke a withdrawal reflex which in turn causes the pet to pick their paw up higher.
 For best results wear for short 2-5 minute intervals multiple times throughout the day, at the beginning of your walk.
 And remove the training sock at end of exercise.

 We recommend consulting with your Veterinarian or Rehabilitation professional before using.
 Many geriatric pets or those suffering from neurological problems will benefit from using the No-Knuckling Training Sock.